a

 .

-The rate, extent and timescale of actions that support continual improvement are determined by the organization itself.
-Quality Management System (QMS) performance can be enhanced by applying an improvement to the quality management system as a whole, or improving one or more of its elements.
+The organisation itself determines the rate, extent and timescale of actions that support continual improvement.
+Quality Management System (QMS) performance can be enhanced by applying an improvement to the quality management system as a whole or improving one or more of its elements.
 Your ISO 9001 Implementation Project offers a real opportunity to take advantage of Continual Improvement.

 • Do develop a QMS Improvement PlanYou can do this with the aid and support of top management.